About Cadence, Inc.

 The business now known as Cadence, Inc. began in 1985 as Specialty Blades to address the needs of companies who required high performance, razor sharp custom-made cutting blades.
 Cadence is now headquartered in Staunton, VA with additional facilities in Rhode Island and Pennsylvania.

-Cadence is ranked among the top life science companies providing outsourced design and manufacturing solutions for surgical devices and scientific applications.
+Cadence is ranked among the top life science companies providing outsourced manufacturing solutions for surgical devices and scientific applications.
 The Cadence reputation as the market expert for improving product performance comes from a commitment to using innovative fabrication technologies.
 Our proprietary “sharps” processing technologies enable Cadence to supply the most critical components and complex sub-assemblies for medical devices, scientific, and industrial applications.

 From humble beginnings...